Knoxville Delivery Truck Accidents

 When a truck is involved in an accident in the Knoxville area, the truck driver is much less likely to be harmed than people in passenger cars who are involved.
 Tennessee truck accident statistics bear out this fact.
 In 2014, there were 100 fatalities in crashes involving large trucks in the state, but only 14 of these were truck drivers.
 Five of those who died were people outside conventional vehicles who lacked the structural protections of cars or trucks.
 Due to their fast-paced schedules, drivers may be rushing down US-225, US-441, University Avenue, or another street to make a delivery, failing to account for the safety of those around them.
 Knox County residents should try to hold them liable when a crash occurs.

 Retain a Knoxville Attorney Following a Delivery Truck Accident

 If you were hit by a truck or delivery van, the only way to recover for your losses may be to assert a personal injury claim.
 Nahon, Saharovich & Trotz can help victims navigate the legal process and stand up to large corporations who try to minimize the injury claims of innocent drivers and passengers in the Knoxville area.
-Our firm represents people injured in Tennessee, Missouri, Mississippi, Kentucky, and Arkansas, including in Memphis, Nashville, Chattanooga, Knoxville, Caruthersville, Hayti, Oxford, Starkville, Grenada, Columbus, Tupelo, Meridian, Jackson, Little Rock, and Jonesboro.
-Contact our office by calling 800-529-4004 or by completing our online form to set up a free consultation with a big rig crash attorney today.
+Contact our office by calling 800-529-4004 or by completing our online form to set up a free consultation.